Atria Investments Inc Buys 867 Shares of Humana Inc. (NYSE:HUM)

-Atria Investments Inc lifted its stake in shares of Humana Inc. (NYSE:HUM – Free Report) by 27.6% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 4,007 shares of the insurance provider’s stock after acquiring an additional 867 shares during the quarter.
-Atria Investments Inc’s holdings in Humana were worth $1,950,000 at the end of the most recent reporting period.
+Atria Investments Inc raised its position in Humana Inc. (NYSE:HUM – Free Report) by 27.6% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 4,007 shares of the insurance provider’s stock after acquiring an additional 867 shares during the period.
+Atria Investments Inc’s holdings in Humana were worth $1,950,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors have also modified their holdings of HUM.
-Norges Bank purchased a new position in shares of Humana during the fourth quarter worth approximately $690,516,000.
-Starboard Value LP bought a new position in shares of Humana during the first quarter valued at approximately $421,332,000.
-Capital World Investors boosted its stake in shares of Humana by 18.7% during the second quarter.
-Capital World Investors now owns 2,322,684 shares of the insurance provider’s stock valued at $1,038,513,000 after purchasing an additional 366,007 shares in the last quarter.
-Arrowstreet Capital Limited Partnership bought a new position in shares of Humana during the first quarter valued at approximately $151,766,000.
-Finally, Morgan Stanley boosted its stake in shares of Humana by 20.8% during the fourth quarter.
-Morgan Stanley now owns 1,688,442 shares of the insurance provider’s stock valued at $864,804,000 after purchasing an additional 290,865 shares in the last quarter.
-91.86% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors also recently bought and sold shares of the company.
+Sunbelt Securities Inc. acquired a new stake in Humana in the first quarter valued at approximately $28,000.
+WFA of San Diego LLC acquired a new stake in Humana in the second quarter valued at approximately $29,000.
+Larson Financial Group LLC boosted its stake in Humana by 81.0% in the second quarter.
+Larson Financial Group LLC now owns 76 shares of the insurance provider’s stock valued at $34,000 after acquiring an additional 34 shares in the last quarter.
+Householder Group Estate & Retirement Specialist LLC acquired a new stake in Humana in the third quarter valued at approximately $39,000.
+Finally, Baystate Wealth Management LLC boosted its stake in Humana by 84.1% in the second quarter.
+Baystate Wealth Management LLC now owns 81 shares of the insurance provider’s stock valued at $37,000 after acquiring an additional 37 shares in the last quarter.
+91.86% of the stock is currently owned by institutional investors and hedge funds.

 Humana Inc, together with its subsidiaries, operates as a health and well-being company in the United States.
 It operates through two segments, Insurance and CenterWell.
 The company offers medical and supplemental benefit plans to individuals.
 It also has a contract with Centers for Medicare and Medicaid Services to administer the Limited Income Newly Eligible Transition prescription drug plan program; and contracts with various states to provide Medicaid, dual eligible, and long-term support services benefits.